Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe

 As adults, we can think about things more clearly.
-We can vocalize our concerns or thoughts and ask questions, rather than as a child just crying and giving up.
+We can vocalize our concerns or thoughts and ask questions, rather than just crying and giving up like a child.

 4. Riding for Exercise

 Riding is a good exercise as well—I mentioned that in another recent post.
 If you have trouble motivating yourself to exercise by walking or going to the gym, horseback riding may be a good choice for you.
 Riding builds muscle strength, muscle memory, and coordination as well as balance.

 5. Fresh Air and Sunshine!

 So many adults work indoors stuck between four walls all day staring at a screen—it takes a toll.
 To be healthy human beings we need sunlight and fresh air.
-Horseback riding is a way not just to get yourself active and moving, but also get you outside for a change.
+Horseback riding is a way not just to get yourself active and moving, but also to get you outside for a change.
 If you don't get much time outside, this is a way that you can commit to making time for outdoor activity.

 6. The Most Important Reasons of All!